Auxiliary Verbs: Should and would

 If I had more time, I would travel the world.

-Should for hypothetical situations:
+Should in hypothetical situations:

 Should can also be used to express hypothetical situations, but with a different meaning than would.